ATHENA International Women’s Leadership Program

 - Celebrate: Leaders remember and rejoice.

 Each principle of the model is presented and facilitated by members of the OC Women’s Leadership Institute Advisory Council, comprised of prominent women leaders, many of whom are ATHENA Award Recipients.
-This program meets the needs of emerging leaders and speaks convincingly to women leaders who will head the organizations of the future.
+This program meets the needs of emerging leaders and intends to provide all students tools and knowledge to empower themselves and others to be leaders.

 - 100% of program survey respondents stated that the program helped them gain more leadership effectiveness, self-confidence and knowledge.

 - Program participants also learned more self-love, self-care and self-awareness while feeling prepared to take on future leadership roles.